 Rev. Ernie Lassman was installed on January 10, 1988 as Messiah's fourth pastor.
 Rev. Robert A. Rogers served as Associate Pastor from July of 1990 to July of 2002.
 This also marked the first time that both called workers were pastors.
 During these years, God blessed Messiah with spiritual and numerical growth which moved the congregation to approve the building of a new two-story education wing with an elevator for handicapped and elderly.

 Beginning in the summer of 2003, Messiah began its vicarage program where a third-year student from one of the seminaries of the Lutheran Church-Missouri Synod spends a year of internship in the congregation.
 After one year with Messiah, the students return to the seminary for their final academic year and upon graduation receive their first call into the ministry.

 We are currently not participating in the vicarage program because in 2011 we called an assistant pastor Rev. Trevor Mankin, who was a former vicar at Messiah.
 Pastor Mankin's call was changed to Associate Pastor in December 2013.

-In 2016 Messiah called a missionary, Rev. John Krenz, who was also a former vicar at Messiah.
-Currently he is depolyed at our mission start in Moscow ID.
-Sadly, after 29 years of faithful service to Messiah, Rev. Ernie Lassman retired on December 31, 2016.
+In 2016 Messiah called a missionary, Rev. Jon Krenz, who was also a former vicar at Messiah.
+Currently, he is deployed at our mission start in Moscow, ID.
+After 29 years of faithful service to Messiah, Rev. Ernie Lassman retired on December 31, 2016.
 Pastor Mankin's call was changed to Senior Pastor in January 2017.

 The Word and the Sacraments are emphasized at Messiah as God's means for giving us the Holy Spirit, the forgiveness of sins, and eternal life won by Jesus Christ with his life, death, and resurrection.
 Therefore, faithful worship attendance, the study of the Word, and telling others the Good News of Jesus Christ are important to the members of Messiah.